 Jeff Martin – Primitive Lifeways was developed by Jeff Martin who has lived in the high desert for over 24 years.
 Jeff holds a B.A in anthropology where his focus area involves the prehistoric American Southwest.
 Jeff has a passion researching and studying the Hohokam people and their material technologies, religious belief system, trade networks, migration patterns, and social dynamics.
 Jeff is a naturalist, instructor and conservationist.
 As a young boy, he attended boy scouts and practiced wilderness living skills throughout his early education.
-As Jeff continued with his studies and training in primitive living skills he started training and attending gatherings with various traditional skills instructors.
-During his advancement in traditional, skills Jeff started teaching basic and advanced desert survival at the desert institute in Joshua Tree California, taught classes and workshops at the Malki Museum (California’s first Native American Museum), and many other federal, state, and privately owned organizations.
-Jeff is a writer for The Backwoodsman Magazine, and had the opportunity to demonstrate primitive skills on the National Geographic Channel.
+As Jeff continued with his studies and training in primitive living skills he started attending gatherings with various traditional skills instructors.
+During his advancement in traditional, skills Jeff started teaching basic and advanced primitive technologies at the desert institute in Joshua Tree California, the Malki Museum (California’s first Native American Museum), and many other federal, state, and privately owned organizations.
+Jeff is a writer for The Backwoodsman Magazine, and had the opportunity to demonstrate primitive technologies on the National Geographic Channel.
 In addition, Jeff created a successful Youtube channel where he creates educational content in experimental archaeology.
 Jeff is currently located in the high desert of Arizona where he is nearly complete with his B.A. in Anthropology at Arizona State University (ASU).